koka-lang/koka/support/vscode/koka.language-koka/README.md

-# Koka Syntax Highlighting
+# Koka Syntax Highlighting and Language Server

-Syntax highlighting support for the
-Koka programming language in Visual Studio Code.
+Syntax highlighting and language server support for the Koka programming language in Visual Studio Code.

 Visit <https://koka-lang.github.io> for more information.

+## Language Server

+The language server continously analyses the code to show parse- and type errors, complete identifiers, show type information on hover, and can execute `main`, `test-xxx`, and `example-xxx` functions directly in the debug console.

+### Customize

+The extension shows "inlay hints" for inferred types of parameters and local declarations.
+You can toggle inlay hints on- and off in the editor inlay hints settings.
+In the extension settings, you can also set the Koka compiler path and specific compiler flags manually.

+## Syntax Highlighting

-## Token Classes
+### Token Classes

 * `koka.conid`: constructors.
 * `koka.op`: operators.